About Mental Health First Aid (MHFA)

 Participants will learn to recognize the signs of mental health or substance use challenges in adults, how to offer and provide help, and how to guide a person towards appropriate care.

-- Adult MHFA is for interacting with those ages 18 years and older.
+Adult MHFA is for adults interacting with individuals ages 18 years and older.

-- Youth MHFA is for interacting with those ages 12-18 year old.
+Youth MHFA is for adults interacting with youth ages 12-18 years old.

 These in-person trainings can be taken in 1 day (8 hours) or split into 2 days (4 hours each day).